 Consider the difference between two types of AI companies:

 Company A builds AI tools using open-source models.
 Anyone can replicate their product in weeks.
-They compete purely on price and features, with margins shrinking every quarter.
+They compete mostly on price and features, with margins shrinking as the market fills up.

 Company B has a moat.
 Company A does not.
-This distinction will determine which AI stocks deliver returns over the next decade.
+In AI investing, that distinction matters more than the label.

 The Best AI Stocks with Durable Moats